“A man content to go to heaven alone will never go to heaven.” — Boethius

 And what is that Infernalist ”gospel”?
 Well, it’s basically the ”good news” that those people who are lucky enough to manage to do the right thing(s) will get to experience salvation and avoid suffering everlasting torment.
 But for those Infernalists who are reading this, are you sure you’ve managed to do the thing(s) necessary in order to get saved from this outcome?
 Remember, as an Infernalist, you don’t believe that Christ saved you through His death for our sins, His entombment, and His resurrection on the third day, as those of us in the body of Christ believe.
 Because if you believed that He did, you’d already be saved without having to do anything at all, which would mean that everyone gets saved.
 So what you really believe is that there’s still something we have to do on top of what Christ did in order to get saved.
 And if you’re lucky, you’ve managed to do the right thing(s).

 But are you sure you’re so lucky as to have managed to actually do the right thing(s)?
 There are many denominations within the Christian religion, and many of them have conflicting views on what it is someone has to do in order to get saved.
 Some Christians believe you have to pray a specific prayer, sometimes referred to as ”The Sinner’s Prayer,” in order to get saved.
 And maybe you’ve said some variation of a prayer, asking God to save you, but are you absolutely certain you said the exact right words that are required to get saved?
 Others believe you only have to “accept Christ’s sacrifice” in order to get saved.
 But are you absolutely certain you’ve believed exactly the right thing about Christ’s sacrifice in order to properly accept it?
 And for those who say that you just have to choose to have faith in order to get saved, are you sure you’re having faith in exactly the right thing?
 Meanwhile, others believe that you also have to have the right kind of repentance on top of all that in order to get saved, while there are also a lot of Christians who believe that water baptism is required for that salvation to take place (with the right kind of ”formula” being spoken at your baptism also being necessary).
 And if the Calvinists are right, none of that matters if you aren’t among “the elect,” because only they can get saved anyway, and are you certain that you’re actually among “the elect”?
+(Statistically speaking, odds are high that you probably aren’t, if the Calvinists are correct.)

 But all that aside, while you yourself might have been lucky enough to have stumbled into doing the right thing(s) in order to get saved (or might be lucky enough to be among “the elect,” if the Calvinists are correct), the vast majority of humanity wasn’t as smart, or as wise, or as humble, or as righteous, or as lucky as you might be (whichever it is that happens to be the reason you chose to get saved while they didn’t), and they definitely aren’t all among ”the elect” if the Calvinists are right.
 So either way, for those of you who happen to have loved ones, there’s a good chance you’re going to lose most of them forever when all is said and done.